top of page

 Yau Pianist.jpeg

 Since relocating to London, Yau has performed in the Purcell Room at Southbank Centre, St Martin-in-the-Fields, Bristol Beacon, City of London Festival, Winchester Chamber Music Festival and venues around the UK, collaborating with renowned musicians like cellist Stefan Popov and harpist Marie-Pierre Langlamet.
-Yau has played extensively for the Voice, Opera, and Choral Departments at both Indiana University and the Guildhall School, working closely with Sarah Walker and Samantha Malk, and playing for numerous lessons, exams, classes, auditions and recitals.
+Yau has played extensively for the Voice, Opera, and Choral Departments at both Indiana University and Guildhall School of Music and Drama, working closely with Sarah Walker and Samantha Malk, and playing for numerous lessons, exams, auditions and recitals.
 She was furthermore a proud member of the Singing Hoosiers.
 Besides working with singers, she has accompanied the studios of cellists Janos Starker, Stefan Popov and Helga Winold, violinists Jacqueline Ross and Mark Kaplan, harpist Susann McDonald, among others.
-Yau continues to be in demand as a collaborative pianist, she is now a staff accompanist at the Guildhall School and works with the Intermediate Choir of Finchley Children's Music Group.
+Yau continues to be in demand as a collaborative pianist and vocal coach, she is now a staff accompanist at the Guildhall School and works with the Intermediate Choir of Finchley Children's Music Group.

 bottom of page